XiaoChen1992/CPSCI-307/README.md

 ## Prerequisites

 1. This class heavily relies on Python.
 You should be comfortable using Python for programming or be familiar with other programming languages and able to learn and use Python quickly.
-2. Be familar with the basic linear algebra (vector, matrix, matrix operations, ...) is required.
+2. Be familiar with the basic linear algebra (vector, matrix, matrix operations, ...) is required.

 ## Course Materials